LETTERS READ: Lafcadio Hern

 ———————————————–

-The Letters of Josephine Louise Newcomb.
+The Letters of Josephine Louise Newcomb

-7:00 pm Saturday, April 13
+April 13

-Chris Kamenstein, Shadow Angelina Starkey,
+Featured Readers: Chris Kamenstein, Shadow Angelina Starkey, and Robert Valley

 H. Sophie Newcomb Memorial College was established by Josephine Louise Monnier Newcomb (“Jo”) as she was called, 1816 to 1901) as a memorial to her daughter Sophie who died at the age of 15.
 At a time when women were discouraged from education, an institution devoted to higher learning for women was a revolutionary idea.